 Set forth below is material information concerning our share capital and a brief summary of the significant provisions of our estatutos and Chilean law.
 As explained above, our estatutos effectively serve the purpose of both the articles or certificate of incorporation and the bylaws of a company incorporated in the United States.
 For convenience, in this document we refer to our estatutos as our "Bylaws".
-This description contains all material information concerning the shares.
-You are encouraged to review our estatutos (a copy of which has been filed as an exhibit to the registration statement of which this document forms a part), the Chilean Corporations Law and the Ley de Mercado de Valores No. 18,045, or the Securities Market Law, each referred to below.
+This description contains all material information concerning the shares, but does not purport to be complete and is qualified in its entirety by reference to our estatutos (a copy of which has been filed as an exhibit to the registration statement of which this document forms a part), the Chilean Corporations Law and the Ley de Mercado de Valores No. 18,045, or the Securities Market Law, each referred to below.